-While simple in concept, the fixed stepsize scheme discussed in the previous section requires knowledge of the Lipschitz constant of $F$, which may be difficult to compute in practice.
-Also, choosing the same stepsize for all iterations could fail to exploit the local geometry and be overly conservative when it is possible to take larger steps.
-Next, we overcome these issues by choosing the stepsizes adaptively with the line search scheme proposed in Algorithm~\ref{alg:ls}.
-Our proposed method is shown as Option II in Algorithm~\ref{alg:first_optimstic}.
-Specifically, we use the version in Algorithm~\ref{alg:ls} that does not execute the advancing subroutine.
-In addition, at the $k$-th iteration ($k\geq 1$), we let our line search procedure start from $\sigma_{k}=\eta_{k-1}/\beta$, where $\eta_{k-1}$ is the stepsize we choose at the last iteration.
-Similar initialization strategy is also used in \cite{Malitsky2017,Malitsky2020}.
-We make two observations regarding the line search procedure.
-To begin with, note that Assumption~\ref{assum:first_order} ensures that the condition in Lemma~\ref{lem:backtrack_terminate} is satisfied, and hence the line search scheme is guaranteed to terminate in finite steps and hence the stepsizes $\{\eta_k\}_{k\geq 0}$ are well defined.
-Moreover, as discussed in Section~\ref{subsec:line_search}, the stepsize $\eta_k$ is either $\beta$-optimal or satisfies $\eta_{k}=\sigma_k$.
-Note that to obtain convergence rates and bound the number of subsolver calls required for the line search scheme, we need to bound the stepsize $\eta_k$ away from zero.
-The following lemma serves this purpose and gives a lower bound on $\eta_k$ when it is $\beta$-optimal. \begin{lemma} Suppose that $F$ is $L_1$-Lipschitz on $\mathcal{Z}$.
-If the stepsize $\eta_k$ at the $k$-th iteration is $\beta$-optimal, then $\eta_k>{\alpha\beta}/(2L_1)$. \end{lemma}
+While simple in concept, the fixed step size scheme requires knowledge of the Lipschitz constant, which might be impractical.
+Also, choosing the same step size for all iterations could fail to exploit the local geometry and be overly conservative when it is possible to take larger steps.
+Next, we overcome these issues by choosing the step sizes adaptively with the line search scheme proposed in Algorithm~\ref{alg:ls}.
+Our proposed method is shown as Option II in Algorithm~\ref{alg:first_optimistic}.
+In addition, at the $k$-th iteration ($k\geq 1$), our line search procedure starts from $\sigma_{k}=\eta_{k-1}/\beta$, where $\eta_{k-1}$ is the step size chosen at the previous iteration.
+Similar initialization strategy is used in \cite{Malitsky2017,Malitsky2020}.
+Finally, note that Assumption~\ref{assum:first_order} ensures that the condition in Lemma~\ref{lem:backtrack_terminate} is satisfied, and hence the line search scheme is guaranteed to terminate in finite steps and hence the step sizes $\{\eta_k\}_{k\geq 0}$ are well defined.